masonforest/www.masonforest.com/_posts/2019-03-29-why-im-not-building-an-ethereum-2-node.markdown

 Being a software engineer makes you pessimistic about the success of software projects.
 That doesn't mean great software can't be built.
-Most engineers will agree though that building a piece of working software and iterating on that is much more likely to be successful than planning a design upfront.
+Most engineers will agree though, that building a piece of working software and iterating on that is much more likely to be successful than planning a design upfront.
 That's not how Ethereum 2.0 is being built.